BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 If the validator kept the envelope that he previously validated, now all that he has to do is see that the users and public keys in this new envelope match the old one, and then validate the signature.
 It should be entirely automatable.

 More complexity is required only if the previous envelope were not kept.
 In this case, the validator uses the `previousRelease` metadata to backtrack until he finds the foundational `signerInfo`, which he can validate with more effort (as he did originally).
+A company with more stringent policies might have to make an orthogonal trip out to Blockchain Everday's website, to see the additional verification there.

 ### 5. Casey Changes Up His Software Releases [Chained Changes]